khanhnamle1994/cracking-the-data-science-interview/EBooks/AB-Testing/README.md

 22. Try different variations of your site's product demo: animated versus screencast.
 23. Test auto-play against click-to-play video.

+### Funnels

+If your goal is to get more people from one page to the next - like in a checkout funnel, signup flow, or lead nurture - then A/B testing is your best bet.
+Funnels are rife with low-hanging fruit to test.

+24. Test removing extraneous distractions - like product offers, promotions, or shipping information - from each page in the purchase flow.
+Often times, a simplified experience can drive more conversions.
+25. Test the number of pages in your funnel.
+How does packing more information on one page compare to spreading information across multiple pages?
+26. Test removing navigation to any pages outside the checkout funnel.
+27. Or try replacing certain steps within your funnel with modal boxes.
+For example, try making shipping options a modal box instead of a page.

 [back to top](#ab-testing)